LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 For accounts that serve both chat and messaging, some managers may oversee both live chat as well as messaging agents.

-The new agent workspace and the All Conversations area cover ONLY messaging conversations.
+The new Agent Workspace and the All Conversations area cover ONLY messaging conversations.

 The existing tools for monitoring live chat: Web Visitors, Web History and All Agents will remain as they are.
 Blended managers will have therefore two sets of tools and will use both.
 All tools will be available in the same account.

 To monitor and manage messaging agents, use:
 * New manager workspace
-* Enhanced agent workspace & All Conversations list
+* Enhanced Agent Workspace & All Conversations list

 To monitor and manage chat agents, use:
 * Web visitors